davidvilla/ian/README.rst

 ian create
 ----------

-FIXME: To do
+Basic wizard to create a new debian package

 ian lintian-fix
 ---------------

-automatically try to fix lintian issues (after a successful build).
+automatically try to fix some lintian issues (after a successful build).

 Configuration
 =============